AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 List coverages

-This endpoint is used for finding story coverages based on provided parameters.
-The number of coverages to return, up to a maximum of 100.
+This endpoint is used for finding story coverages based on the parameters provided.
+The maximum number of related stories returned is 100.

 ### Example
 ```javascript